Romans 12:9. Let love be genuine. Abhor what is evil; hold fast to what is good.

 Amos 5:15.
 Hate evil, and love good, and establish justice in the gate.

-In the end the question is, “Are you doing BOTH: abhoring the evil AND clinging to the good?”
-In every relationship there must be BOTH for it to be genuine love.
+The question that genuine love asks is, “Am I both abhoring the evil AND clinging to the good?”
+In every relationship there must be both for it to be genuine love.
 Hating their evil without clinging to their good is not agape love.
 Clinging to their good without hating their evil is also not agape love.

 Christ cherishes your good and he hates your evil.
 So much so that he died to eradicate your evil and he rose to quicken your good.
 His good in you.